AllaShtokal/TestsForGitHub/README.md

 # Page Object model Test automation framework using Selenium with Java, TestNG and Maven-
-This is a sample project to demonstrate what is page object model framework using testing Page www.github.com TestNG is used as test framework.
+page object model framework using testing Page www.github.com TestNG is used as test framework.

 Dependency